-If garden hoses are left attached to hose bibs during the winter, freezing of the water line may occur.
-This is a result of the water that is standing in the hose and hose bib to freezing and causing the metal in the hose bib to expand and crack.
+If your suite is equipped with a garden hoses and hoses are left attached to hose bibs during the winter, freezing of the water line may occur.
+This is a result of water left standing in the hose and hose bib.
 The resultant crack will create a water leak.
 This hose bib will need to be replaced.